Tips for Parents of College Bound Students

 If you have children getting ready for college, the transition can be stressful.

-Your college-bound student may have been a high school math wizard, but, don’t assume that they know how to manage their money.
+Your college-bound student may have been a high school math wizard, but, don’t assume that they know how to manage personal finances.
 Many students have never had to write out a check and don’t understand basic banking mechanics.
 Sit down with your child and prepare a simple budget.

 You should consider having them prepare Durable General Power of Attorney and Health Care Proxy documents.